2026 Israeli legislative election: Surplus-vote agreements

-Two parties can sign a surplus vote agreement that allows them to compete for leftover seats as if they were running together on the same list.
-The Bader–Ofer method slightly favours larger lists, meaning that alliances are more likely to receive leftover seats than parties would be individually.
-If the alliance receives leftover seats, the Bader–Ofer calculation is applied privately, to determine how the seats are divided among the two allied lists.
+Two parties can sign a surplus-vote agreement that allows them to compete for leftover seats as if they were running together on the same list.
+The Bader–Ofer (D'Hondt) method slightly favours larger lists, meaning that alliances are more likely to receive leftover seats than parties would be individually.
+If the alliance receives leftover seats, the Bader–Ofer calculation is applied again, to determine how the seats are divided among the two allied lists.